Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Becomes Infrastructure

-VENDOR.Drive is designed for scenarios where power must be available immediately, locally, and without dependency on permanent grid connections.
+VENDOR.Drive is designed for scenarios where power must be available immediately, locally, and without waiting for permanent grid connection or fixed-site provisioning.

 00 · Primary deployment scenario

-VENDOR.Drive operates as a vehicle-integrated power architecture within the EV:
+VENDOR.Drive operates as a vehicle-integrated power architecture within the EV.
+All design objectives below are at TRL 5–6 (validation stage):

-• Is designed to enable vehicle-to-load power use for connected field systems
+• Designed to support vehicle-to-load power use for connected field systems as a deployment scenario

-Mechanism: The vehicle's onboard battery provides the startup impulse and BMS-stabilization path — the same role as in the VENDOR.Max platform.
-After regime establishment, VENDOR.Drive is designed to support propulsion-side power delivery within the vehicle architecture, up to a 24 kW design target.
+Mechanism: The vehicle's onboard battery provides the startup impulse and supports the BMS stabilization path — the same role as in the VENDOR.Max platform.
+Up to a 24 kW design target.
+Regime-level operation and complete device-boundary accounting remain analytically distinct; at the complete device boundary, energy accounting is governed by the VENDOR.Max validation framework.

 01